interpretml/interpret/docs/interpret/hyperparameters.md

 ## learning_rate
 default: 0.01
+hyperparameters: [0.02, 0.01, 0.005, 0.0025]

 guidance: A smaller learning_rate promotes finer model adjustments during fitting, but may require more iterations.
-Choose the smallest rate that still converges within a reasonable timeframe for your application.
+Generally, we believe a smaller learning_rate should improve the model, but sometimes hyperparameter tuning seems to be needed to select the best value.

 ## greediness
 default: 0.5